 What will my camper need spending money for?

 Spending money will be deposited at check in and a record of campers spending will be kept.
 We recommend $25-$30 and accept cash or check (no credit cards for store deposits).
 Spending money can be used for treats, crafts, and tubing on the lake.
 We also have a lot of merchandise to offer at the Bair’s Cove such as clothing, jewelry, toys, and novelties.
 Unspent monies will have the option of refund or donation at check out.
 For higher priced items, we suggest you shop with your child at check in or check out.

 *Family Camps, CIT, and Teen Classic will have the option of carrying cash.

 How can I contact my camper?

-Photos of your child’s week at camp are posted daily on Flickr, click here, on the Flickr icon or access through our Facebook page.
+Photos of your child’s week at camp are posted daily at blbc.com.
+Click on the Flickr icon or access through our Facebook page.
 A week recap video will be posted on YouTube shortly after your camper’s time here.

 Are there any scholarships available?

 Every camp is unique in its schedule and activities.
 Younger age camps, i.e. Day Camp and Junior’s, run a highly structured program with the cabins moving through the day together as a group.
 As campers advance in age they have increased opportunity for individual choice while participation in some activities and meals are required.
 See our website (blbc.com) for sample schedules.

 Is a camper allowed to drive to camp themselves?